Venezuelan Guaido's team proposed 90-day truce to PDVSA bondholders -sources

 U.S. investment fund T. Rowe Price also offered to lend the opposition the money needed to make the payment, but only if the U.S. government eliminated an element of the sanctions preventing U.S. funds from trading Venezuelan bonds.

-"There was expectation from some bondholders that money will show up, but the truth is that there is not possible to fully pay in the short term," one of the sources said.
+"There was expectation from some bondholders that money will show up, but the truth is that it is not possible to fully pay in the short term," one of the sources said.

-(Reporting by Marianna Parraga and Corina Pons Additional reporting by Luc Cohen; Editing by Steve Orlofsky)
+(Reporting by Marianna Parraga and Corina Pons; Additional reporting by Mayela Armas and Luc Cohen; Editing by Steve Orlofsky and Daniel Wallis)

 ((marianna.parraga@thomsonreuters.com; +5255 5282 7159; Reuters Messaging: marianna.parraga@thomsonreuters.com))